Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Carina was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Carina was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Carina's cultural diversity was found to be above average, with 25.2% of its population born overseas and 15.9% speaking a language other than English at home.
-Christianity was the main religion in Carina, comprising 52.4% of its population.
-However, Judaism was overrepresented, making up 0.1% compared to the regional average of 0.1%.
+Carina's population showed cultural diversity with 25.2% born overseas and 15.9% speaking a language other than English at home.
+Christianity was the predominant religion, accounting for 52.4%.
+Judaism, however, was overrepresented at 0.1%, compared to Greater Brisbane's 0.1%.

-The top three represented ancestry groups were English (26.2%), Australian (23.8%), and Irish (10.1%).
-Notably, New Zealand (1.1%) was slightly overrepresented compared to the regional figure of 1.0%, while Russian (0.5%) and Korean (0.7%) showed no significant difference from their respective regional percentages.
+The top three parental ancestry groups were English (26.2%), Australian (23.8%), and Irish (10.1%).
+Notably, New Zealanders were slightly overrepresented at 1.1% versus the regional 1.0%.
+Russians and Koreans showed no significant variation with 0.5% each in Carina and regionally.

 Frequently Asked Questions - Diversity